opensourceBIM/BIMbots-FreeCAD/documentation.md

     `on_cancel(self)`
     :   Cancels the current operation

+    `on_click_results(self, item, col)`
+    :   Selects associated objects in document when an item is clicked

     `on_list_click(self, arg1=None, arg2=None)`
     :   Checks which items are selected and what options should be enabled.
 Args not used